Vladimir Zhirinovsky 1996 presidential campaign: Initial campaign for the Soviet presidency

 Zhirinovsky's campaign unofficially began shortly after the conclusion of the 1991 RSFSR presidential election.
 After retreating for several days to the town of Sofrino, Zhirinovsky made an announcement on June 20, 1991 that he would run in the election of the President of the Soviet Union, which was slated to be held in March 1995 (with some talk of potentially scheduling an early election for the spring of 1992).
 Zhrinovsky insisted that an early election for Soviet president would need to be held in April 1992.
 "I must win the elections," Zhirinovsky warned a Moscovite journalist, "and I will win them.
 Otherwise it will mean civil war and dictatorship of the kind no scholar has ever described".

 Zhirinovsky's initial campaigning largely consisted of (almost daily) rallies held across Moscow.
-He also travelled to locations such as collective farms on the outskirts of Moscow as well as cities such as Krasanador, Leningrad, and Minsk.
+He also travelled to locations such as collective farms on the outskirts of Moscow as well as cities such as Krasnodar, Leningrad, and Minsk.
 By November 1991 Zhirinovsky was seeking support from members of the military, offering promises to reward the army greatly in exchange for their support.
 However, Zhirinovsky's hope of being elected Soviet president quickly ended when the Soviet Union was officially dissolved in late December 1991.